 Short bio

 Hervé Le Borgne is a researcher at the CEA-List since 2006, carrying out research on computer vision and focusing on the links between visual and textual content.
-Previously, he received his Ph.D. from the INP Grenoble in 2004 and worked as a post-doc at Dublin City university from 2004 to 2006.
-He published more than 60 articles in international conferences and journals dealing with computer vision, multimedia retrieval, text-to-image models and more generally multimedia mining in order to extract semantic.
-He has served as a reviewer for several international conferences and journals, including CVPR, ICCV, ACM Multimedia, IEEE T. PAMI and IEEE T. Multimedia.
-He has been a project manager since 2006, both for public funded projects and industrial contracts.
-He supervised 20 master students and co-advised six Ph.D. in collaboration with Ecole Centrale Paris and CNAM.
+Previously, he received his Ph.D. from the INP Grenoble in 2004 and worked as a post-doc at Dublin City university from 2004 to 2006 and received an habilitation to supervide thesis (HDR) in 2024 from Université Paris Saclay.
+He published more than 70 articles in international conferences and journals dealing with computer vision, multimedia retrieval, text-to-image models and more generally multimedia mining in order to extract semantic.
+He is also the co-inventor of 10 patents in these fields.
+Recently, his interest focused on visual generative models, fairness and explainability.
+He has served as a reviewer for several international conferences and journals, including CVPR, ICCV, ECCV, NeurIPS, ACM Multimedia, IEEE T. PAMI and IEEE T. Multimedia.
+He has been a project manager since 2006, both for public funded (ANR, H2020, HE) projects and industrial contracts.
+He supervised 22 master students co-advised seven completed Ph.D and eight post-doc, currently advising five PhD and one post-doc.
+Since 2016, he is an external teacher of deep learning at CentraleSupelec.

 Positions and Education